You fight til' the end

 - T.K.O.'s wristbands, eyelids and aura/energy blasts

-- Crinkly Wrinkly's purple fur, if his Power Level and Hidden Depths is anything to go by.
+- Crinkly Wrinkly's purple fur, if his Power Level and Hidden Depths are anything to go by.

 - Reactive Continuous Scream: In "You Are Rad", Mega Football Baby, K.O. (as Rad), and the air hockey hologram all begin yelling at the intensity of the situation.